msracver/Deformable-ConvNets/README.md

 The major contributors of this repository include [Yuwen Xiong](https://github.com/Orpine), [Haozhi Qi](https://github.com/Oh233), [Guodong Zhang](https://github.com/gd-zhang), [Yi Li](https://github.com/liyi14), [Jifeng Dai](https://github.com/daijifeng001), [Bin Xiao](https://github.com/leoxiaobin), [Han Hu](https://github.com/ancientmooner) and  [Yichen Wei](https://github.com/YichenWei).

-## Disclaimer

-This is an official implementation for [Deformable Convolutional Networks](https://arxiv.org/abs/1703.06211) (Deformable ConvNets).
-It is worth noticing that:

-  * The original implementation is based on our internal Caffe version on Windows.
-There are slight differences in the final accuracy and running time due to the plenty details in platform switch.
-  * The code is tested on official [MXNet@(commit 62ecb60)](https://github.com/dmlc/mxnet/tree/62ecb60) with the extra operators for Deformable ConvNets.
-  * We trained our model based on the ImageNet pre-trained [ResNet-v1-101](https://github.com/KaimingHe/deep-residual-networks) using a [model converter](https://github.com/dmlc/mxnet/tree/430ea7bfbbda67d993996d81c7fd44d3a20ef846/tools/caffe_converter).
-The converted model produces slightly lower accuracy (Top-1 Error on ImageNet val: 24.0% v.s.
-23.6%).
-  * By now it only contains Deformable ConvNets with R-FCN.
-Deformable ConvNets with DeepLab will be released soon.
-  * This repository used code from [MXNet rcnn example](https://github.com/dmlc/mxnet/tree/master/example/rcnn) and [mx-rfcn](https://github.com/giorking/mx-rfcn).

 ## Introduction

 **Deformable ConvNets** is initially described in an [arxiv tech report](https://arxiv.org/abs/1703.06211).